mickywagner/michaela-wagner-resume/README.md

 ### Projects

+__MIMIR AI Chatbot__ - an AI chatbot assistant, built for Zions Bancorporation hackathon, that can tap into internal data and AI models to provide intelligent responses tailored to the user's need.
+UI built in React, backend in Python, composed with Docker.

 __Treasury Gateway__ - a portal for business banking customers that provides an integrated dashboard of all their banking services as well as single sign-on to those related applictions.
 I was brought on to be the frontend developer and have grown into a fullstack developer while taking this project into production.
 Currently we are implementing new features and refining current ones.

 __Affluent POC__ - a proof-of-concept project to create a dashboard for high-value bank constumers where they could see an overview of their relationship with the bank, including accounts, latest transactions, and summary of recent activity.